imec-int/ReNEW/ReNew-LDES-Demonstrator/README.md

 ```
 Follow the instructions to launch the setup.
 The script initializes 4 Docker containers:

-- **ReNew_ldes-server**: This is the LDES server, configured with `configs/ldes-server/renew-observations` files using the bash script.
+- **ReNEW_ldes-server**: This is the LDES server, configured with `configs/ldes-server/renew-observations` files using the bash script.
 The project is [VSDS-LDESServer4J](https://github.com/Informatievlaanderen/VSDS-LDESServer4J).
 - **ldes-postgres**: Persistent storage for the LDES server.
 - **pyroscope**: A tool to monitor and visualize the LDES server’s performance.
-- **ReNew_ldes-orchestrator**: This component processes the pipeline to map the original JSON to RDF* as described earlier.
+- **ReNEW_ldes-orchestrator**: This component processes the pipeline to map the original JSON to RDF* as described earlier.
 The project is [VSDS-Linked-Data-Interactions](https://github.com/Informatievlaanderen/VSDS-Linked-Data-Interactions).

 The LDES stream for `sosa:Observation` can be accessed at [http://localhost:8088/renew-observations](http://localhost:8088/renew-observations).
 For a time-fragmented view with "day" granularity based on `prov:generatedAtTime`, visit [http://localhost:8088/renew-observations/by-time](http://localhost:8088/renew-observations/by-time).